gavinytan/gavinytan.github.io/graphics.md

 ![image](https://github.com/gavinytan/gavinytan.github.io/blob/master/CartPusherGif.gif?raw=true)

 [Endless Obstacles Game](https://github.com/gavinytan)
--Developed a Unity game where the player tries to stay on a platform for as long as possible while obstacles are shot towards the player to push them off.
-Difficulty is increased over time as the spawn rate of the obstacles increases.
+-Developed a Unity game where the player tries to stay on a platform for as long as possible while obstacles are shot towards the player to push them off

+-Difficulty is increased over time as the spawn rate of the obstacles increases.

 ![image](https://github.com/gavinytan/gavinytan.github.io/blob/master/EndlessGame%20(4).gif?raw=true)

 [Shaded 3D Object Renderer](https://github.com/gavinytan)
--Built a triangle mesh generator with support for torus, cylinder, sphere, ellipsoid, and cube primitives.
-Used GLSL to implement a Phong reflection model to shade the 3D primitives.
+-Built a triangle mesh generator with support for torus, cylinder, sphere, ellipsoid, and cube primitives

+-Used GLSL to implement a Phong reflection model to shade the 3D primitives.

 ![image](https://raw.githubusercontent.com/gavinytan/gavinytan.github.io/master/Phong.PNG)